Scripture: John 20:1–18

 Scripture: Ezekiel 37:1–14; John 11:1–44.

-Summary: When life feels uncertain or discouraged, God is still at work bringing new life.
+When life feels uncertain or discouraged, God is still at work bringing new life.
 Through Ezekiel’s vision of dry bones and the raising of Lazarus, we are reminded that God breathes life into what feels lifeless and calls us out of what holds us back.

 Key Themes